Dakostu/MiniStocks/README.md

 As of now, MiniStocks is in version of 0.1 which means "barely functional".
 It is still quite rough around the edges but basic functionality is established.

+Install MiniStocks by downloading and opening the "build" folder and typing "make" in a CLI.
+The application is called MiniStocks.

 # How to use MiniStocks

 MiniStocks saves your list of ticker symbols in a savefile, located in the "./ministocks" folder in your home directory.
 To add and/or delete ticker symbols while the program is running, open the Settings window by right-clicking on the MainWindow and selecting "Settings" or using the designated shortcut.